 What?
-Deadline/Date Departmental Introduction to Ethics Session Week 4, MT Complete the Core Researcher Integrity Training Friday, Week 0, HT DREC Checklist submission deadline Noon, Wednesday, Week 4, HT CUREC Writing Workshop 1 Week 1, HT CUREC Writing Workshop 2 Week 5, HT CUREC application deadline (if applicable) Noon, Wednesday, Week 8, HT
+Deadline/Date SSD Introduction to Ethics Session Week 4, MT Complete the Core Researcher Integrity Training Friday, Week 0, HT DREC Checklist submission deadline Noon, Wednesday, Week 1, HT CUREC application deadline (if applicable) Noon, Wednesday, Week 4, HT

-The Introductory Ethics Session and CUREC Workshops will be hosted by the departmental Research Facilitator, Agnieszka Swiejkowska.
-The Introductory Session is compulsory and all MSc Sociology students must attend at least one of the CUREC Workshops.
-All students must submit their DREC Checklist to DREC@sociology.ox.ac.uk by the date specified above.
+The Introductory Ethics Session will be hosted by the Inter-Divisional Research Ethics Team.
+The Introductory Session is compulsory and all MSc Sociology students must attend it.
+All students must submit their online DREC Checklist by the date specified above.
 Within a week from submission deadline DREC will email you back to confirm whether your research project requires further action (CUREC application) or not.
 You will also be provided recommendations and advice.